Aasianleijona

 Conservaton

-This (sub)species and the individuals living in Korkeasaari Zoo are part of an ex-situ conservation programme by the European Association of Zoos and Aquaria EAZA, known as the EEP.
-The aim of the EEP is to maintain a healthy zoo population of the species, and to make reintroductions to the wild possible in the future.
+The Asiatic lion was previously classified as its own subspecies, but today researchers consider it to be part of the northern subspecies of the lion.
+However, the Asiatic lion population has become distinct in its own way, and for this reason it is protected in zoos under its own dedicated conservation programme by the European Association of Zoos and Aquaria EAZA, known as the EEP.
+The aim of the EEP is to maintain a healthy zoo population of the lions, and to make reintroductions to the wild possible in the future.

 Cat Valley